Opening hook

 1. Treating the Ceremony as Just a Party

 Many readers assume the Ceremony of Twelve is merely a celebration.
-In reality, it’s a political exercise that reinforces the Community’s power structure.
+Which means in reality, it’s a political exercise that reinforces the Community’s power structure.
 The ceremony is a reminder that every individual’s life is predetermined.

 2. Underestimating Jonas’s Shock

 Some readers overlook how shocked Jonas is by his assignment.
 He’s not just receiving a job; he’s being handed a role that carries dangerous memories.
-The shock is important because it sets Jonas on a path of questioning Less friction, more output..
+The shock is central because it sets Jonas on a path of questioning.

 3. Forgetting the Role of Asher